 The NNHPPG meets on the fourth Wednesday of every other month.
 All meetings are open to the public and the community is encouraged to attend and participate.

-To apply for membership on the Council, please fill out the application form and submit it by mail to Washoe County Health District, CCHS - HIV Program, P. O. Box 11130, Reno, NV 89520 or contact us for how to submit by email.
+To apply for membership on the Council, please fill out the application form and submit it by mail to Washoe County Health District, CCHS - HIV Program, 1001 E. Ninth Street, Reno, NV 89512 or contact us for how to submit by email.